Exclusive: Thyssenkrupp, Fincantieri in talks to form warship champion - source

 Thyssenkrupp might also decide to keep the division, which generated 1.8 billion euros of sales and 1 million of adjusted operating profit in the last fiscal year, and develop it further on its own, the source said.

-Thyssenkrupp late last year said it plans to invest 250 million euros at TKMS by 2023, encouraged by good order intake and adding it will hire 500 new employees by the end of this year.
+Thyssenkrupp late last year said it planned to invest 250 million euros at TKMS by 2023, encouraged by good order intake and adding it would hire 500 new employees by the end of this year.

-Additional reporting by Elisa Anzolin, Arno Schuetze and Jan Schwartz; Editing by Sabine Wollrab and Maria Sheahan
+Additional reporting by Elisa Anzolin, Jan Schwartz and Arno Schuetze; Editing by Maria Sheahan, Emelia Sithole-Matarise and Matthew Lewis